waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/1-sprint-1-prototype.md

 Users can only access the website only if they can log-in.
 So, username and password input via log-in form must be compared to what is stored in users table of the database.

 List of groups will be displayed differently for each user, as they are part of different group.
-So, a query is required to run though the membership table and match the user id with the group id.
+So, a query is required to run through the membership table and match the user id with the group id.

-For the list of events for each group, the database must sorted only events with the "group_id" that match the "id" of the groups table.
+For the list of events for each group, the database must sorted only events with the "group_id" of the events table that match the "id" of the groups table.

 ## Final Database design